SpaceX Starlink launch: How to watch Falcon 9 deliver 60 satellites to space

 Nevertheless, Elon Musk's pioneering spaceflight company is set to continue sending them up -- and the launch and return of a Falcon 9 is always a wonderful thing.
 If you want to watch the launch and landing live, here's how.

-The weather is largely favorable at this point, with only a 10% chance of the launch being called off due to cloud cover.

 SpaceX carries a livestream on its webcast page for every launch, and this Starlink mission will be no different.
-You can watch the YouTube stream below, kicking off at around 10 a.m.
+You can watch the YouTube stream below, likely kicking off 15 minutes before launch at around 9:50 a.m.
 ET.
-We'll post a link here when it becomes available.

-The backup launch window will open 24 hours later, should it be required.

 The mission will bring the total amount of Starlink satellites orbiting the Earth to around 300.
 That's still a drop in the cosmic pond compared with SpaceX's ambitions, which could see up to 12,000 Starlink satellites in orbit -- and perhaps even 30,000 more on top of that.